PinkiePieExplosion/PinkiePieExplosion/README.md

 I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl, and none really with adults/people older than me).
 It affects me a lot in irl, but a tiny bit less online.
 I AM as safe as I can possibly be online; there is always a risk.
 I can make friends with people younger than me or my age, but it isn't as easy for me as with people older than me.

-- I have a couple of friends around my age [Teratophilia](https://github.com/Teratophilia) & [winterprisonn](https://github.com/winterprisonn))
+- I have a couple of friends around my age [Teratophilia](https://github.com/Teratophilia) & [winterprisonn](https://github.com/winterprisonn)
 - But I also have friends older than me who have either just gained my trust or whom I look up to!
 [MothlightSys](https://github.com/MothlightSys), [NarratorFights](https://github.com/NarratorFights) & [Star!](https://github.com/starlightswirl)

 I also have ADHD!
 I got diagnosed when I was a toddler, and I can get very hyperactive.
 I also end up assuming stuff a lot - like if I get ignored, I think I did something wrong, or if I get scolded, I end up feeling horrible.
 I am getting better at not feeling that way, though!

 I am anti-harassment.
 I am also pro-recovery!!

-MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE blacklistee's!
+MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE **SRS** blacklistee's!

 I am a feminist & I believe in equal rights.
 No one is above another person in race, gender, age, sexuality, religion, etc. I believe everyone should be treated equally.
 If a man hits a woman aggressively, she can hit back in defense - and if a woman hits a man aggressively, he can hit back in defense.
-I do believe that women have been more oppressed than men.
-I won't deny that at all & I agree that men shouldn't be treated as higher than women, but women shouldn't be treated as higher than men either.
+I do believe that women have been more oppressed than men & I won't deny that at all.
+I agree that men shouldn't be treated as higher than women, but women shouldn't be treated as higher than men either.

 <p align="center">
 End of BYI